TREYCSE/gameOfwar/README.md

 Modularity: Because the interface (set of methods) for an object is well defined, it is easy to exchange one object for another and reorganize objects without breaking them.
 Inheritance: Object Oriented design lets certain classes inherit from, or borrow the behavior of another, more general class.
 The inheriting class can add and overwrite inherited methods.

-Define a class:

-And give it an instance:

 ## Classes amd Instances

 Classes and instances are at the core of object-oriented programming.
 Every object stores and manages any state or data relevant to itself internally.
 We almost always have many instances of a type of object.
 We use methods to initialize, modify, or act on an objects' internal state.
 Because these methods will be the same across all instances of a type of object, we define a single class with all of this behavior described in one place.
 We then use that class to instantiate as many instances (objects) of the class as we need.

 ### Constructor